epistoteles/TensorHue/README.md

 ## Advanced colormaps and normalization

 By default, TensorHue normalizes numerical values between 0 and 1 and then applies the matplotlib colormap.
-If you want to use diverging colormaps such as `coolwarm` or `bwr` and the value 0 to be mapped to the middle of the colormap, you need to specify the normailzer, e.g. `matplotlib.colors.CenteredNorm`:
+If you want to use diverging colormaps such as `coolwarm` or `bwr` and the value 0 to be mapped to the middle of the colormap, you need to specify the normalizer, e.g. `matplotlib.colors.CenteredNorm`:

 ```python
 from matplotlib.colors import CenteredNorm